 The Seal The Northeastern University seal should be used as an integral component of the identity.
 It should always be used with reverence to what it represents, and never in an irreverent, playful, or disrespectful way.

 The Northeastern logo has been developed based on a scale relationship between the diameter of the seal and the height of the wordmark.
 In applying the logo, never alter that scale relationship.

 Northeastern research centers often have their own logos, and some are multi-university partnerships.
 To ensure brand integrity, graphic identities for our research centers and institutes are developed by the Office of Marketing and Communications in collaboration with the college and school deans’ offices.

 The identity system developed by the Office of Marketing and Communications in collaboration with the Office of Alumni Relations has its own graphic standards guidelines.
 For more information about the use of the alumni mark, please contact Sarah Curran, senior associate director of communications in the Office of Alumni Relations, at 617.373.4108.

 The identity system developed by the athletics department has its own graphic standards guidelines.
-For more information about the use of the athletics mark, please contact Matt McDonald, assistant athletics director for communications, at 617.373.4154.
+For more information about the use of the athletics mark, please contact Asha Michener, assistant director for athletics communications, at 617.373.2691.